pinecoders/pinecoders.github.io/resources/README.md

 [Backtest Rookies](https://backtest-rookies.com/category/tradingview/): They produce in-depth, quality material illustrating many of the typical tasks or subjects Pine coders want to do or explore.

 TradingView user [Quansium](https://www.tradingview.com/u/Quansium/) has a well-written and detailed article on the steps he follows to create a strategy: [How To Create A Simple Trading Strategy With TradingView](https://medium.com/@quansium/how-to-create-a-simple-trading-strategy-with-tradingview-7a9fea3cffc1).

+[This Git repo by pAulseperformance](https://github.com/pAulseperformance/awesome-pinescript) has lots of good Pine material.

 #### Videos
 [QuantNomad](https://www.youtube.com/channel/UC57DoaeefbGM9nbcVA3V5mg): By far the publisher who has the most videos on Pine.